-Starting in November (2025), your bill will display your monthly peak demand during the On Peak timeframe (weekdays from 5-9 PM).
-Currently, there is no demand charge for the majority of our residential and farm accounts, but we are working on a proposal to introduce a demand charge starting in 2026.
-This proposal would implement a Time of Day Demand charge for Rates 2, 5, and 18 that helps MCPA recover the demand charges we pay monthly on our wholesale power bill.
-With the approval of this demand charge, all rate classes will have a demand charge as part of their monthly billing.
+Starting in January (2026), your bill will display your monthly peak demand charge during the On Peak timeframe (weekdays from 5-9 PM).
+The Time of Day Demand charge for Rates 2, 5, and 18 helps MCPA recover a portion of the demand charges we pay monthly on our wholesale power bill.

 UNDERSTANDING DEMAND